LysAMa/Tumblr/README.md

 The following **required** user stories are complete:

 - [X] User can scroll through a feed of images returned from the Tumblr API (5pts)
+- [X] User can tab an image to view a larger image in a detail view (5pts)

 The following **stretch** user stories are implemented: